ReachableCEO/ForProfitOpAgreement/TxLLC-ForProfit-MultiMember-ProfitInterestGrant-OpAgreement.md

-The Board Of Directors will review the proposed Annual Budget and Business Plan, and subject to required revisions, approve the same for the next succeeding fiscal year no later than March 15 of each year.
+The Board Of Directors will review the proposed Annual Budget and Business Plan, and subject to required revisions, approve the same for the next succeeding fiscal year no later than February 15 of each year.

 The Business Plan and Annual Budget shall include projected revenues, expenses for the year in question, projected investment activities and